-DUCTED ROOF AIR CONDITIONING SYSTEM
+DUCTED ROOF AIR CONDITIONING SYSTEM (Model 36L diesel chassis only)

 Front and rear air conditioner units are controlled by separate wall thermostats.
 The front thermostat is located on a galley wall.
 The rear thermostat is located in the bedroom.

 The front thermostat also controls furnace operation when the SYSTEM switch is placed in HEAT position.
 (See LP Gas Furnace).